 The Web is constantly changing: Web technology that was once considered cutting-edge (even 6 years ago) is most likely out-of-date today.
 A website makeover will give you and your organization an advantage in the competitive, online sphere.

-In fact, design is a leading factor in user trust.
-According to a study titled, “Trust and Mistrust of Online Health Sites,” 94 percent of the participants agreed that an updated, better looking website is more trustworthy than an outdated design, even if the information displayed on both is accurate and of equal quality.
+In fact, the design is a leading factor in user trust.
+According to a study titled, “Trust and Mistrust of Online Health Sites,” 94 percent of the participants agreed that an updated, better-looking website is more trustworthy than an outdated design, even if the information displayed on both is accurate and of equal quality.

 If your readers are unable to find what they’re looking for quickly, they will leave.
 To prevent visitors from clicking on competitor sites, it’s important to ensure that your website design is user-friendly.
 Ultimately, users shouldn’t have a problem with navigating the site or finding your contact information.
 The best designs feel intuitive: at LCM we always endeavor to keep UI/UX in mind when redesigning sites.